seregazhuk/seregazhuk.github.io_old/_posts/2019-04-22-restful-api-with-reactphp-jwt-auth.md

 description: "Authenticate ReactPHP RESTful API with JWT authentication"
 ---

+Previously we have used [Basic HTTP Authentication]({% post_url 2019-04-20-restful-api-with-reactphp-basic-auth %}){:target="_blank"} to protect [our RESTful API]({% post_url 2019-02-18-restful-api-with-reactphp-and-mysql %}){:target="_blank"}.
+This authentication method is pretty simple, but in most cases, it can be used only in the internal network with server-to-server communication.
+For example, we can't store Basic Authentication credentials to mobile devices.
+JSON Web Tokens is another solution to protect our RESTful API.
+At this point, we have one resource defined on our API routes `/users`.
+Let's create a guard-middleware to protect this resource.
+Also, we will create a new `/authenticate` route to authenticate a user and get a token.
+The user will store this token and send it with every request.

 <div class="row">
     <p class="text-center image col-sm-6 col-sm-offset-3">
         <img src="/assets/images/posts/reactphp-restful-api-authentication/jwt-logo.jpg">
     </p>
 </div>

-JSON Web Tokens is another solution to protect our RESTful API.
-At this point, we have one resource defined on our API routes `/users`.
-Let's create a guard-middleware to protect this resource.

 ## Getting Started